Marie Louise, Duchess of Parma: Marriage proposal

-After escaping an assassination attempt in Vienna while negotiating the Treaty of Schönbrunn on 12 October 1809, Emperor Napoleon decided that he needed an heir to cement his relatively young Empire.
+After escaping an assassination attempt in Vienna, while negotiating the Treaty of Schönbrunn on 12 October 1809, Emperor Napoleon decided that he needed an heir to cement his relatively young Empire.
 He also sought the validation and legitimization of his Empire by marrying a member of one of the leading royal families of Europe.
-He began proceedings to divorce Joséphine de Beauharnais, who did not bear him a son, and began searching for a new empress.
-His wish to marry Grand Duchess Anna Pavlovna of Russia, the youngest sister of Tsar Alexander I of Russia, caused alarm in Austria, who were afraid of being sandwiched between two great powers allied with each other.
+He began proceedings to divorce Joséphine de Beauharnais, and per his family's wishes, he began searching for a new empress.
+His wish to marry Grand Duchess Anna Pavlovna of Russia, the youngest sister of Tsar Alexander I of Russia, caused alarm in Austria, where they were afraid of being sandwiched between two great powers allied with each other.
 At the persuasion of Prince Metternich, a marriage between Napoleon and Marie Louise was suggested by Emperor Francis to the Count of Narbonne but no official overture was made by the Austrians.
 Though officials in Paris and Austria were beginning to accept the possibility of the union, Marie Louise was kept uninformed of developments.

 Frustrated by the Russians delaying the marriage negotiations, Napoleon rescinded his proposal in late January 1810 and began negotiations to marry Marie Louise with the Austrian ambassador, the Prince of Schwarzenberg.
 Schwarzenberg signed the marriage contract on 7 February.
 Marie Louise was informed of the marriage by Metternich.
 When asked for consent, she replied: "I wish only what my duty commands me to wish."

+However, earlier in life, a young Marie Louise had referred to Napoleon as "Krampus" and even "the Anti-Christ" in her letters to her governess, and when word got to Marie Louise that Napoleon was searching for a wife, she wrote: "I pity the poor princess whom he'll choose".
+At the time of Napoleon's proposal, she actually hoped to marry Francis IV, Duke of Modena, who was the older brother of her step-mother.